grafana/loki/operator/docs/lokistack/sop.md

     - `loki_ingester_wal_disk_full_failures_total`
     - `loki_ingester_wal_corruptions_total`

-## Lokistack Gateway Request Errors
+## Lokistack Write Request Errors

 ### Impact

-The Lokistack Gateway component is unable to perform its duties for a number of requests, resulting in potential loss of data.
+The Lokistack Gateway component is unable to perform its duties for a number of write requests, resulting in potential loss of data.

 ### Summary

-The Lokistack Gateway is failing to process at least 10% of all incoming requests.
+The Lokistack Gateway is failing to process at least 10% of all incoming write requests.

 ### Severity